Minority Student Leadership Program (MSLP)

 - Students who are not U.S. citizens but who are enrolled in a Council of Academic Accreditation (CAA)-accredited program are eligible to apply.
 You must meet all other eligibility requirements.

 - Graduate study—students must be enrolled in, or accepted for, graduate study in a communication sciences and disorders program in the United States.
 Master's degree candidates and AuD candidates must be enrolled in a CAA-accredited program.
 PhD students must be enrolled in a research doctoral degree program, and may be an ASHA member.

-View past recipients of the MSLP.
+View the class of 2016 as well as past recipients of the MSLP.

 How to Apply